 d.
 Revision to Flyways: In order that System Operations Airspace and Aeronautical Information Office can meet its responsibilities, revisions to VFR Flyway Planning Charts must be submitted to System Operations Airspace and Aeronautical Information Office at least 9 weeks prior to the publication date of the respective VFR Terminal Area Chart.
 Revisions may be initiated by the facility air traffic manager or the Terminal Operations Area Office.
-The following are considered sufficient justification to warrant revision: 1.
-Changes, additions, or deletions to VFR flyways or altitudes, frequencies, procedural notes, or changes to airport status; i.e., name, closed, abandoned, etc.

-2. Changes in large turbine-powered aircraft arrival/departure routes.
+The following are considered sufficient justification to warrant revision: 2.
+Changes in large turbine-powered aircraft arrival/departure routes.